nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 /workspace/gitpod/hello-nextflow/work/4d/dff681a3d137ba7d9866e3d9307bd0/reads_mother.bam.bai
 ```

 The first three lines correspond to the input channel and the second, to the output channel.
 You can see that the BAM files and index files for the three samples are not listed in the same order!

 !!! note
 When you call a Nextflow process on a channel containing multiple elements, Nextflow will try to parallelize execution as much as possible, and will collect outputs in whatever order they become available.
 The consequence is that the corresponding outputs may be collected in a different order than the original inputs were fed in.

 As currently written, our workflow script assumes that the index files will come out of the indexing step listed in the same mother/father/son order as the inputs were given.
 But that is not guaranteed to be the case, which is why sometimes (though not always) the wrong files get paired up in the second step.

 To fix this, we need to make sure the BAM files and their index files travel together through the channels.

 !!! tip
-The `view()` statements in the workflow code don't do anything, so it's not a problem to leave them in; however they will clutter up your console output, so we recommend removing them when you're done troubleshooting the issue.
+The `view()` statements in the workflow code don't do anything, so it's not a problem to leave them in.
+However they will clutter up your console output, so we recommend removing them when you're done troubleshooting the issue.

 ### 3.3.
 Change the output of the SAMTOOLS_INDEX process into a tuple that keeps the input file and its index together